brian-carroll/elm_c_wasm/src/test/gc/replay/readme.md

 ## Finished

+Ran out of memory after returning from this call.
+Expect intermediate values to be GC'd but return value to be kept.

 | eval ops | before GC   | after GC             |
 | -------- | ----------- | -------------------- |
 |          | empty       | empty                |